AdaCore/spark2014/docs/ug/gnatprove.rst

     gnatprove -P <project-file.gpr> --prover=<prover> --limit-line=<file>:<line>:<column>:<check-kind>

-Where ``check-kind`` can be deduced from the warning associated to the failing condition reported by |GNATprove|:
+Where ``check-kind`` can be deduced from the message associated to the failing condition reported by |GNATprove|:

 .. csv-table::